Home

 For the time being, I am sticking to the 660 feet recommendation here.

 OK, this first pick for the best dive watches in the budget category are for all of you out there who like to stand out from the crowd.
-This is a new entry on our list and is a 2011 model year.
 As you can see from the picture - this is a dive watch that will get noticed.
 It is a Casio model.

 Pros: